Dianna Agron

 Ethnicity:

-Dianna’s father is from a Jewish family (from Ukraine, Russia, Poland, Latvia, and Estonia).
-Dianna’s mother has German, Irish, and English, ancestry; she converted to Judaism when marrying Dianna’s father.
+Dianna is the daughter of Mary and Ron Agron, a general manager of Hyatt hotels.
+Her brother is photographer Jason Agron.
+Dianna’s father is from an Ashkenazi Jewish family, who moved to the U.S. from Ukraine, Russia, Poland, Latvia, Switzerland, and Estonia.
+Dianna’s mother has Irish, German, Norwegian, English, and distant Welsh, ancestry; she converted to Judaism when marrying Dianna’s father.
 Dianna was raised Jewish and was Bat Mitzvah.
+She grew up partly in San Antonio, Texas, and Burlingame, California, while her father managed various hotels.

-Dianna’s patrilineal ancestry can be traced back to her paternal great-great-great-great-grandfather, Shmuel Labe Agronsky, who was born, c.
+Dianna’s patrilineal ancestry can be traced to her great-great-great-great-grandfather, Shmuel Labe Agronsky, who was born, c.
 1820, in Russia.

 Dianna’s paternal grandmother was Frieda Joy “Joyce” Wasserman (the daughter of Leopold Aman Wasserman and Ethel Arona Friedman).
+Frieda was born in California.
 Leopold was a Latvian Jewish immigrant.
 Ethel was born in Texas, to Jewish parents, Bernhard Zadoc Friedman and Chane Rosalie Blackman; they are listed as having been born in Estonia on one census, and Russia on another census.

 Dianna’s maternal grandmother was Georgina Mabel Hustedt (the daughter of Henry John Hustedt and Mabel A. Connelly).
-Henry was the son of Henry/Harry John Hustedt and Georgina Louise Hoeveler, who were both German immigrants.
-Dianna’s great-grandmother Mabel was born in California, the daughter of Joseph William Connelly and Mary O’Donnell, who were both born in California, both of them to Irish parents.
+Georgina was born in California.
+Henry was the son of Henry/Harry John Hustedt and Georgina Louise Hoeveler, who were German immigrants.
+Dianna’s great-grandmother Mabel was born in California, the daughter of Joseph William Connelly and Mary O’Donnell, who were born in California, both of them to Irish parents.

 Dianna’s paternal grandfather, Howard Alan Agron, on the 1930 U.S. Census – https://familysearch.org